Adelaide businesses join forces to deliver world-class training for international Energy Professionals

 Participants will be equipped in vital energy management issues such as: evaluating and upgrading the existing system; cyber security; regulation and maintenance; protocols in the power, petroleum and gas sectors; interactions with machinery and devices; emergency protocols; mitigating peak hour demands; and safety monitoring and standards to name a few.

 Ms Mabikafola said the focus was on providing the right content, hands-on experience and reflective practice to enable participants to apply and share this knowledge in their own companies.

 “We approach all course design from the ‘outcome perspective’, that is we ask the client, ‘what do you want to change or do?’ and we work backwards from there,” she said.

 SAGE has delivered industry projects for several energy companies in Australia including Origin Energy, Snowy Hydro and Shell.
-This industry experience informs all control systems and automation training courses.
+This industry experience informs all of SAGE's control systems and automation training courses.